CASFRI/CASFRI/README.md

 Validation and translation rules in the translation tables always use the same VIEWs attribute names when reused to translate different versions of the same inventory or different layers within that inventory.
 The VIEWs, which map the different source data names to those used in the translation tables, allow the same translation table to be reused for multiple inventories and layers avoiding lots of code duplication.

-Each inventories and each layer are translated by a different query using the proper VIEW.
+Each inventory and each layer is translated by a different query using the proper VIEW.
 For the layer 1 translation, the source attribute SP1 is mapped to the placeholder name (SPECIES_1).
 For the layer 2 translation, the understory attribute usp1 is also mapped to the same placeholder name (SPECIES_1) because the logic for translating layer 1 and layer 2 are the same.

 The diagram also shows how :

 1. The CASFRI translated tables are denormalized to a flat table including the two first layers in the same row.
 2. The GeoHistory table is produced from the flat table with TT_ProduceInvGeoHistory().
-3. The coverage polygons of each polygons are produced with TT_ProduceDerivedCoverage()
+3. The coverage polygons of all inventories are produced with TT_ProduceDerivedCoverage()

 ![Workflow diagram](workflow_diagram.jpg)